ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 - The image is in the same orientation as the object; we say that it is erect.
 :::

 Image formation through a lens is exemplified in the dynamic [Si](#Si-Concave).
 You can change the location of the object as well as the focal length of the lens.
-You can do the latter can by dragging the point labeled "Focus."
-You can switch between convex and concave by dragging the "Focus" point to the right of the lens.
+You can do the latter by dragging the point labeled &ldquo;Focus.&rdquo; You can switch from convex to concave by dragging the &ldquo;Focus&rdquo; point to the right of the lens.
 You will be using this simulation in both exercises that follow.